denten-books/plain-text/3-format.md

 If reading for sensory experience implies an erotics of art and reading for hidden formulae implies a hermeneutics, what would it mean to read for format?
-To borrow from Tanselle's vocabulary, the format bridges the "physical structure of finished books" with their "intellectual content."
+To borrow from Tanselle's vocabulary, formats bridge the "physical structure of finished books" and their "intellectual content."
 This connection happens through what he calls "printing-shop routines," which is what I identified as a technique for the transformation of ideas into inscription-things.
 Textual scholars have traditionally arbitrated in the conflict between divergent editions of the same text.[^ln3-printers] They reveal how works become texts and the other way around.
 It is in this sense of arbitration that C. Deirdre Phelps described the notion of physical form.
-When instantiating the ideal text into its concrete being, publishers introduce textual changes that may or may not correspond to either authorial intention or the reader's expectations.
+When instantiating the ideal text into its concrete being, publishers introduce textual changes that may or may not correspond to either authorial intention or reader expectation.
 An inexpensive edition of Blake's poetry, for example, could be printed without illustrations to save costs, though we know his illustrations to be an integral part of the text.
-If all subsequent editions of Blake's poetry are lost, the textual critic would reconstruct its publication history in order to chart the genealogy of its development.
-"The textual critic," as Phelps wrote "is concerned mainly with the fact of the [textual] change itself. [@phelps_edition_1994, 65-6]"
+Were all other editions of Blake's poetry lost, textual critics would reconstruct the texts' genealogy from extant remnants.
+They could, for example, infer the missing illustrations based on reception history.
+"The textual critic," Phelps wrote "is concerned mainly with the fact of the [textual] change itself. [@phelps_edition_1994, 65-6]" Reading for format thus involves a series of value judgements about what the text should be and what it is.

 [^ln3-printers]: See for example the discussion on the limits of the inductive method in bibliographic study in @mckenzie_making_2002, 16-17.
 See also
 @mcgann_socialization_1991; @tanselle_textual_1996.

 Different schools of textual criticism emphasize differing aspects of the publication process.
-Some privilege the notion of authorial intent, others publisher's discretion or the audience's expectations.
-Whatever these choices imply, they continue to determine value, in a process that separates those physical attributes meaningful to the work from those that are not.
+Some privilege the notion of authorial intent, others a tradition of reception.
+Whatever such choices imply, they continue to determine value, in a process that separates those physical attributes meaningful to the work from those that are not.
 For example, in a contemporary online edition of Claude McKay's *Harlem Dawn*, the series' editors encoded for indentation, thus preserving the poems' visual line structure.
 However, they have also allowed for the text to wrap when viewed on small devices, in effect "soft wrapping" those lyrical lines that are too long to fit on a small screen [@mckay_harlem_2015].
 The end result is a compromise between authorial intent and reader convenience.
 The layout respects line indentation but not line length.

 Other solutions were possible, of course.
-The editors could have recreated an exact facsimile of a particular print edition, but that would not render well on small screens, due to the disparity in size between the printed page and the mobile device.
+The editors could have recreated an exact facsimile of a particular print edition, but that would not render well on small screens, due to the disparity in size between the printed page and mobile device.
 Judgements about formatting are value judgements.
 In an extreme case, an editor could try to preserve all of a text's details, down to its molecular structure.
 Such a text could be accompanied by a potentially unlimited amount of metadata describing the precise physical contexts of the universe surrounding the authoritative version.
 To reproduce the text faithfully would also mean to reproduce the world around it.
 Contingent stains